e-picas/drumgizmo-kits-generator/CONTRIBUTING.md

 ## Code guidelines & standards

 The `pre-commit` hook will try to fix your code following some standards, run the linter and tests.
-It is automatically run by the git hooks before each commit and a validatation of your commit message is done.
+It is automatically run by the git hooks before each commit and a validation of your commit message is done.
 These steps are run in the CI for validation.

+Any development must be tested by writing your tests in the `tests/` directory.
+You may create any required new files in it.
+The "Quality Gate" of SonarCloud analyzer will fail if your code is covered less than 80%.

 *   We use [`black`](https://black.readthedocs.io/en/stable/) and [`isort`](https://pycqa.github.io/isort/) for codebase formatting
 *   We use [`pylint`](https://pylint.readthedocs.io/en/latest/) to lint the codebase